 Sproat Lake

-S – Provincial Parks
+S – Vancouver Island Provincial Parks

 Boat Only Parks

-Sydney Inlet PP: This 2,774-hectare park in northern Clayoquot Sound provides one of the best examples of a fjord on Vancouver Island.
+Sydney Inlet PP. This 2,774-hectare park in northern Clayoquot Sound provides one of the best examples of a fjord on Vancouver Island.
 This makes it a popular boating and kayaking destination.
 The park also protects a large old-growth Sitka spruce and Douglas fir forest.

 Wakes Cove on Valdes Island